yamizi/Adversarial-Embedding/README.md

 # Adversarial Embedding

-This is the code release for our IEEE Symposium on Security and Privacy 2020 submitted paper entitled Adversarial Embedding: A robust and elusive Steganography and Watermarking technique.
+This is the code release for our ppaper "Evasion Attack STeganography: Turning Vulnerability Of Machine Learning To Adversarial Attacks Into A Real-world Application"
-A pre-print can be requested on our repository: https://orbilu.uni.lu/handle/10993/40970
+Published in ICCV - AROW, 2021

-## Abstract of the paper
+## Abstract
-We propose adversarial embedding, a new steganography and watermarking technique that embeds secret information within images.
-The key idea of our method is to use deep neural networks for image classification and adversarial attacks to embed secret information within images.
-Thus, we use the attacks to embed an encoding of the message within images and the related deep neural network  outputs to extract it.
-The key properties of adversarial attacks (invisible perturbations, nontransferability, resilience to tampering) offer guarantees regarding the confidentiality and the integrity of the hidden messages.
-We empirically evaluate adversarial embedding using more than 100 models and 1,000 messages.
-Our results confirm that our embedding passes unnoticed by both humans and steganalysis methods, while at the same time impedes illicit retrieval of the message (less than 13% recovery rate when the interceptor has some knowledge about our model), and is resilient to soft and (to some extent) aggressive image tampering (up to 100% recovery rate under jpeg compression).
-We further develop our method by proposing a new type of adversarial attack which improves the embedding density (amount of hidden information) of our method to up to 10 bits per pixel.

-*The SATA attack and all the experiments are tested on Ubuntu 16.04 (64-bit) and Windows 10 (64-bits), but should be compatible with other major Linux/MacOS distros and versions.
-Feel free to contact [Salah Ghamizi](https://wwwen.uni.lu/snt/people/salah_ghamizi) if you run into any problem running or building our tools or running the experiments.*

-The experiments of the paper are available in the dedicated folder */experiments/*

-The SATA attack we propose in the papers is available in the file */utils/sorted_attack.py*
+Evasion Attacks have been commonly seen as a weakness of Deep Neural Networks.
+In this paper, we flip the paradigm and envision this vulnerability as a useful application.
+We propose EAST, a new steganography and watermarking technique based on multi-label targeted evasion attacks.
+The key idea of EAST is to encode data as the labels of the image that the evasion attacks produce.
+Our results confirm that our embedding is elusive; it not only passes unnoticed by humans, steganalysis methods , and machine-learning detectors.
+In addition, our embedding is resilient to soft and aggressive image tampering (87% recovery rate under jpeg compression).
+EAST out-performs existing deep-learning-based steganography approaches with images that are 70% denser and 73% more robust and supports multiple datasets and architectures.

+Recommended citation: Ghamizi, S., Cordy, M., Papadakis, M., & Traon, Y.L.
+(2021).
+Evasion Attack STeganography: Turning Vulnerability Of Machine Learning To Adversarial Attacks Into A Real-world Application.
+Proceedings / IEEE International Conference on Computer Vision.
+IEEE International Conference on Computer Vision.

+This project is now a Pytorch project.
+If you want the previous version (with SATA algorithm), please check the branch "master"
+The "EAST" branch contains the exact version of the code of the ICCV - AROW paper The "main" branch will contain the new code and updates of our Steganography package.

 ## Prerequisite
 ### Python
-The code should be run using python 3.5, Keras & Tensorflow frameworks.
+The code should be run using python 3.8, torch==1.7.1.
 We recommend using conda for a dedicated environment

 ### Requirements installation